Amy Cooper's Call To The Police Wasn't Innocent — It Was A Racist Act Of Violence

 Advertisement

-"What this woman did to her dog was terrible, but can we please recognize that the horrific part is that she intentionally acted in a way she had to have known could get a Black man killed?"
-Dr. Rebecca Kavanaugh posted on Twitter.
+"What this woman did to her dog was terrible, but can we please recognise that the horrific part is that she intentionally acted in a way she had to have known could get a black man killed?"
+Dr Rebecca Kavanaugh posted on Twitter.

 Christian reacted to the viral video in an interview, stating that it was important to share this footage for his own life.
 "I videotaped it because I thought it was important to document things," he said.
 "Unfortunately we live in an era with things like Ahmaud Arbery, where black men are seen as targets.
 This woman thought she could exploit that to her advantage, and I wasn't having it."